Program

 By Matt Lucy, PhD (University of Missouri, USA)

-Domestic Animal Developmental Origins of Health and Disease (DOHaD) and Epigenetics (DADE) Postconference Symposium
+IETS 2027 Domestic Animal Developmental Origins of Health and Disease (DOHaD) and Epigenetics (DADE) Postconference Symposium

-We’re excited to host the DADE Postconference Symposium on Wednesday, January 20, 2027, at IETS 2027.
+We’re excited to host the inaugural Domestic Animal Developmental Origins of Health and Disease (DOHaD) and Epigenetics (DADE) Postconference Symposium on Wednesday, January 20, 2027, at IETS 2027.
 The symposium will bring together leading scientists to explore how gametes, embryos, and maternal environments shape phenotypes in domestic animals.
 The program will feature invited speakers, short oral presentations, and a dynamic student session focused on epigenetics, environmental influences, and maternal health from the earliest stages of development.

 Session 1: Gametes and Transmission

-• Paternal sncRNA legacy to early embryo: Solution A
+• Paternal sncRNA Legacy to Early Embryo

-By Véronique Duranthon, PhD (National Research Institute for Agriculture, Food and Environment [INRAE], France)
+By Veronique Duranthon, PhD (National Research Institute for Agriculture, Food and Environment [INRAE], France)

-Session 2: The Embryo and Its Environment
+Session 2: The Embryo and its Environment

 Session 3: Managing the External Conditions to Improve the Internal Conditions of the Embryo